-Information about Early Childhood Screenings can be found by selecting the Child Find and Referrals link on the left side of this page.
+Information about Early Childhood Screenings can be found by selecting the Child Find and Referrals link on the right side of this page.

 Peer Model Program

 Peer Model students are typically developing children who reside in the Tonganoxie or Basehor-Linwood School District boundaries and are included in our preschool classrooms for children with disabilities.
-All children benefit from multiple opportunities to interact with their peers and learn appropriate social behavior, and play skills from one another.
-Currently, we have 2 and 4 day programs at Basehor Elementary and Tonganoxie Elementary.
-We have a 2 and 3 day program at Linwood Elementary.
+All children benefit from multiple opportunities to interact with their peers and learn appropriate social behavior and play skills from one another.
+Currently, we have 2- and 4-day programs at Basehor Elementary, Linwood Elementary, and Tonganoxie Elementary.
+Linwood Elementary also has 2- and 3-day programs.
 There are very few peer model spots available in each preschool.
-The are filled on a first come, first serve basis once all of the qualifications have been met.
+They are filled on a first come, first serve basis once all of the qualifications have been met.

 A peer model student must go through a developmental screening to ensure they demonstrate age-appropriate skills in the areas of play, social, behavior, speech, language, and motor.
 Additionally, all peers must speak fluent English and be toilet-trained.

-The following criteria is used in selecting peer models:
+The following criteria are used in selecting peer models: